pjh5672/pjh5672/README.md

 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fpjh5672&count_bg=%2379C83D&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=hits&edge_flat=false)](https://github.com/pjh5672)

 ## :smile: Biography
-I am a **deep learning engineer** who specifically working in the field of computer vision.
+I am a researcher in the field of machine learning with a focus on computer vision.
+My research interests include the foundations of algorithms and their real-world applications through machine learning and statistical pattern analysis.

+I have a background in architectural engineering, having graduated from Pusan National University (PNU) and obtaining my MS in civil and environmental engineering from the Korea Advanced Institute of Science and Technology (KAIST).
+My master's thesis involved the use of computer vision and image processing techniques for defect detection.
+Since then, I have been deeply engaged in the field of artificial intelligence, constantly expanding my knowledge through work experience.

-My research interest is **algorithm foundation** and **real-world application** with machine learning and statistical pattern analysis.
-I've been so inside artificial intelligence, and learning more and more with working experience.
-My first work experience was at Cafe24 Corp.
-I developed computer vision-based web service solutions such as image inpainting, interactive segmentation, dominant color analysis, and landmark detection for E-commerce market.
-Currently, I am working on computer vision field with experience of autonomous navigation techniques at Avikus.
+My professional experience began at Cafe24 Corp, where I developed computer vision-based web service solutions for the e-commerce market, such as image inpainting, interactive segmentation, dominant color analysis, and landmark detection.

+Currently, I am working on computer vision projects related to autonomous navigation techniques at Avikus.

 ## :page_with_curl: Research Project
 |**Date** | **Task Type** | **Research Title** |